Concrete floor replacement

 A sump system was installed to remove water from the perimeter weeping tile.

 Concrete was placed using a small concrete line pump.
 The concrete that was used contained sulphate-resistant cement.

 The HVAC systems were suspended to provide for a smooth installation of the concrete floor.

 The concrete floor was placed and finished using laser leveling technology.

-Plumbling cleanouts were installed prior to the concrete pour, to provide access to sewer cleanouts as well as the exterior weeping tile system.
+Plumbing cleanouts were installed prior to the concrete pour to provide access to sewer cleanouts as well as the exterior weeping tile system.

 The finished flat floor is ready for a new basement development.